michal-franc/michal-franc.github.io/_posts/_draft/emailcourse/4-hosting-docker.md

 Last lesson we have build a simple microservice with basic core blocks.
 We have tested by running it on your local machine.

 This lesson is all about hosting this service somewhere.
-By hosting, I mean running it somewhere else than just console using Kestrel server.
+By hosting, I mean running it somewhere else than console using Kestrel server.

 As this course is technology agnostic (or should be).
 Our hosting platform of choice will be Docker.